Is marijuana legal in Mississippi?

 - Third offense in 5 years: felony, minimum one year jail, $2,000-$5,000

 Common questions about marijuana legalization in Mississippi

-No, edibles like pot brownies are very much not legal and come with severe jail time, based on the weight of the brownies, not the weight of the THC inside.
+Yes, edibles like pot brownies are legal under the new medical marijuana legalization law passed in early 2022.
+Edibles are very much not legal for those who are not registered medical marijuana patients—and come with severe jail time, based on the weight of the brownies, not the weight of the THC inside.

 Is Mississippi recreational?

 No, Mississippi is not a recreational weed state.
-It’s an extreme prohibition state.
+It’s a medical state with penalties for non-medical possession and/or sale.
 However, personal possession of less than 30 grams of marijuana is decriminalized, with a maximum fine of $250.

-Growing a single plant can result in minimum jail time, depending on the weight of the plant.
+Growing a single plant can result in serious jail time, depending on the weight of the plant.
 Similarly, one legal THC vape cart can get you a minimum 1 year in jail.

 Is CBD legal in Mississippi 2020?

 Yes, CBD is legal in Mississippi, so long as the plant or product it is in has under 0.3% THC.
 In 2020, Mississippi followed federal changes and legalized hemp with the Mississippi Hemp Cultivation Act, including licensing and regulation.
 The program’s roll-out is pending a state plan and could be slowed by federal regulation at the USDA.
 The Act removes hemp from the state’s Controlled Substances schedule.